Skip Navigation

 Theological Training

 Snowbird Institute students study under the solid exposition of Scripture, both in the worship services at Snowbird (SWO) and in the local church.
 If accepted to the program, you can take college-level classes in the Bible, Theology, Church History, and Apologetics.
-To do this we have credentialed college professors on staff who offer free classes that can be transferred to several Christian colleges.
-Insittute students spend 1-2 years serving in full-time ministry while still pursuing a college degree.
+To do this, we have credentialed college professors on staff who offer free classes that can be transferred to several Christian colleges.
+Institute students spend 1-2 years serving in full-time ministry while still pursuing a college degree.

 The unfortunate truth that we have come to realize in our 20+ years of student ministry is that there are areas of Christian study that are often neglected in normal discipleship.
-After sending several former staff off to serve in local churches we came to understand that even though our staff could clearly articulate and apply the Gospel they didn’t have the formal theological categories to answer many questions that come up in student ministry.
+After sending several former staff off to serve in local churches, we came to understand that even though our staff could articulate and apply the Gospel they didn’t have the formal theological categories to answer many questions that come up in student ministry.
 In light of this, we decided to start walking through basic Theology and Church History with our staff, which led to the formation of the Snowbird Institute.

 • Apologetics